 Bettas recently imported from Thailand may have a difficult time transitioning from eating live foods such as Moina to eating strictly solids.
-The good news is that after a couple days of refusing to eat, Bettas will eventually start eating.
+The good news is that after a couple days of refusing to eat, most Bettas will give in and will start eating solids.

 If this is not the case, there are a couple things you can do to help them transition faster.